-A geological opus 1.7 billion years in the making, Chapada Diamantina is home to exciting landscapes and Morro do Pai Inácio ("Father Inácio Hill"), in the Sincorá Mountain Range, is one of its most popular landmarks.
+A geological opus 1.7 billion years in the making, Chapada Diamantina has Morro do Pai Inácio ("Father Inácio Hill"), in the Sincorá Mountain Range, as one of its most popular landmarks.

 The closest towns are Palmeiras and Lençóis, about 17.5 miles southwest and southeast respectively.
 Tours with reliable operators can be easily arranged in Lençóis, the main gateway to Chapada Diamantina.

 Morro do Pai Inácio, at an altitude of 1,150 meters above sea level, is outside the northern rim of the Chapada Diamantina National Park.
 It's part of the APA de Iraquara-Marimbus, an environmental protection area which also includes the Marimbus wetlands, caves (Lapa Doce, Pratinha, Torrinha) and the town of Lençóis, which is listed by IPHAN, Brazil's Artistic and Historic Heritage Institute.

 Cars can go part of the way up to an entrance at the foot of the hill where donations are accepted for the site's maintenance; there is no set fee to visit at this time.
 It takes about 25 minutes of light to moderately difficult hiking on a trail with some boulders to reach the top of this monument in sedimentary rock, sculpted by erosion over the course of half a billion years.

 Try to schedule your tour so that you can enjoy and photograph the sunrise or the sunset at the hilltop, where the 360-degree view encompasses other beautiful formations, such as Morrão.

 The cross at the summit, said to have been placed there at the time when the BR-242 highway was under construction, is probably one of the most ubiquitous man-made items in the Chapada travelers' photo files.

 Tales of Ambition and Desire